jedna/sentinote/readme.txt

 Make sure that you have typed your Evernote notebook name exactly as it appears in Evernote.
 Also make sure that your note is tagged with \'published\'.

 **Can I use Evernote for Business?**
 You can use an Evernote for Business account, but at the moment Sentinote does not work with Business Notebooks.

+**Help!
+Parts of my notes are disappearing in WordPress.**
+This is a known Evernote issue thats been bugging people for a long time (since 2010).
+Each Evernote client embeds its own syntax into the notes to make use of the features of the clients.
+The most notable client to create issues is the Windows client.
+See <http://sentinote.com/2014/04/windows-users/> for some help.

 == Screenshots ==
 1. Sentinote Core Settings